cBioPortal/datahub-study-curation-tools/gene-table-clean-up/build_input_seedDB/Readme.md

 #### Supplemental alias genes `alias-supp.txt`

 ##### Troubleshoot #1
-With HGNC update, some entrez ID may become unavailable, and cause WARNINGs as below
+With HGNC update, some entrez IDs may become unavailable, and cause WARNINGs as below
 ```
 WARNING: ... entry is skipped - entrez ID does not exist in main table.
 (Redundancy)
 ```